balsikandar/Kotlin-DSL-Samples/README.md

  #### [CrashReporter](https://github.com/MindorksOpenSource/CrashReporter)

- Robin is a logging library for Bundle data passed between Activities and fragments.
-It also provides a callback to send screen views of user visited pages to your analytics client
+CrashReporter is a handy tool to capture app crashes and save them in a file.

  #### [Robin](https://github.com/balsikandar/Robin)

  Robin is a logging library for Bundle data passed between Activities and fragments.
-It also provides a callback to send screen views of user visited pages to your analytics client
+It also provides a callback to send screen views of user visited pages to your analytics client.

  #### [Android studio plugins](https://github.com/balsikandar/Android-Studio-Plugins)